azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

-# SwiftUI Architecture - Embracing the Framework
+# SwiftUI Architecture - A Complete Guide to MV Pattern Approach

 I was listening to an amazing talk by Matias Villaverde and Rens Breur at NSSpain about "Lessons learnt rewriting SoundCloud in SwiftUI".
 You can watch the complete talk [here](https://vimeo.com/751534042/f1ae29434e).